How to Beat the High Desert Heat

 After you drag the kids from antique shop to antique shop in downtown Redmond, reward them with an hour or so at the splash park on the corner of Evergreen and 7th.
 It’s the perfect place to let the kids run around to cool off – and there’s a coffee hut on site so you can refuel for the rest of your day’s adventures.

-Black Butte Ranch recently opened a new lakeside pool with a year-round outdoor hot tub and new rec center.
+Black Butte Ranch opened a lakeside pool a few years ago with a year-round outdoor hot tub and new rec center.
 The pool offers outside dining and poolside service with a nearby playground.
 As far as views go, you can’t get any better than this when lounging poolside.

 If you’re looking for a little more adrenaline rush while cooling off, Sun Country Tours offers the famous Big Eddy Thriller whitewater trip for families in addition to other rafting adventures.
 Ouzel Outfitters also provides guided excursions including half/full day trips, multi-day trips or custom adventures tailored to you and your family.